Plenary Speaker Biographies

 She was President of the European Aerosol Assembly (2016-2018), President of the Italian Aerosol Society (2012-2018) and coordinator of working groups on particulate matter characterization at national and international level (2009-2012).
 She is currently member of the Editorial Board of the Journal of Aerosol Science and member of the scientific board of the INFN-LABEC laboratory.

 Daniel Winklehner began his academic journey at the Vienna University of Technology (TU Wien) researching the interactions of slow, highly charged ions with surfaces.
 He graduated in 2008 with a master’s degree in applied physics and began working in the fields of ion sources and particle accelerators.
-After spending a year in Berkeley, he moved to Michigan State University where he obtained his PhD in physics in 2013.
-Since then he has been a postdoc and staff scientist at the Massachusetts institute of Technology, with a one year period as guest researcher at the Paul Scherrer Institut.
+After spending one year at Berkeley, he moved to Michigan State University where he obtained his PhD in physics in 2013.
+Since then he has been a postdoc and staff scientist at the Massachusetts institute of Technology, with a one-year period as guest researcher at the Paul Scherrer Institut.
 His interests are in novel accelerator concepts – especially, but not limited to, high intensity beams – and their applications in particle physics (neutrinos), medical applications, and energy research.
 He serves as co-spokesperson of the IsoDAR/DAEdALUS neutrino experiments.

 Institute of Modern